About Second Haven

 Why is it called Second Haven?

-The word “haven” suggests safety, rest, and tranquility.
+The word haven suggests safety, refuge, and the feeling that you can be yourself.
 That part needs little explanation.